Science, Technology, Mathematics & Engineering Degrees: What Can I Do with a Degree in Science?

 Salary Potential in STEM-Related Careers

-STEM careers are not only dominating in higher education, but they are also thriving and leading in the salary pool.
-Because these careers are in the highest of demands among other industries, they are willing to pay their employees a fair wage to get them interested and then retain them in the field.
+STEM careers are dominating in higher education.
+They are also thriving and leading in the salary pool.
+Because these careers are in the highest of demands industries, are willing to pay their employees a fair wage to get them interested and then retain them in the field.

-Depending on the level of education that a student pursues in the STEM, they can expect to receive a salary that compensates them for that level.
-Even when students return to school to advance their education, they are met with salary raises in these fields.
+Depending on the level of education that you pursue in the STEM, you can expect to receive a salary that compensates you for that level.

 Popular Highest-Paying STEM Jobs:

-Before deciding to become an engineer, it is a positive idea to determine which industry a student would like.
-However, engineering is a degree that can be complex, but it also includes foundational concepts that allow engineers to shift their careers to different industries if they choose to do so.
+Before deciding to become an engineer, it’s a good idea to determine which industry you would like.
+Engineering is a degree that can be complex, but it also includes foundational concepts that allow engineers to shift their careers to different industries if they choose to do so.

-Although the engineering salary is one of the more dominant salaries when it comes to the highest-paying STEM jobs, a math major jobs salary ranges around $71,888 as a statistician, which is the most popular career following a degree in mathematics.
+Although the engineering salary is one of the more dominant salaries when it comes to the highest-paying STEM jobs, a math major job salary ranges around $71,888 as a statistician.
+This is the most popular career following a degree in mathematics.

-For graduates who are entering the STEM field as entry-level research scientists, they can expect an average salary of $78,000 across the nation.
+For graduates who are entering the STEM field as entry-level research scientists, they can expect an average salary of $78,000.
 While some are starting at a little less than that, with annual bonuses and raises, this salary is attainable shortly after beginning their career.
-For students who are pursuing a degree in the information technology field, they can expect an average annual salary of $55,790.
+Students pursuing a degree in the information technology field can expect an average annual salary of $55,790.
 These jobs are required in all agencies and companies, as well as being required in every county and state.

-While salary is not the only reason to pursue a career in the STEM field, it makes the required education and challenges in the work area an incentive to be a part of tomorrow’s leaders.
-A potential salary is an estimation of what to expect in that career field and an insight as to where this career can take a student in ten years or more.
+Salary is not the only reason to pursue a career in the STEM field.
+But it makes the required education and challenges in the work area an incentive to be a part of tomorrow’s leaders.
+A potential salary is an estimation of what to expect in that career field and an insight as to where this career can take you in 10 years or more.

 Related Rankings: